akaAgar/the-universal-mission-for-dcs-world/README.md

 ## Version history

+- **0.3.250914** (09/14/2025)
+  - **MAJOR CHANGE:**
+    - Use of "Client" slot instead of "Player" slot even in single-player missions, allowing the player to respawn on death/ejection instead of having to start the whole mission again
+    - "Player" should not be used anymore.
+Single-player missions must use a single "Client" slot instead
+  - Additional content
+    - Added new units (Currenthill unit pack) from DCS 2.9.19.13478
+    - Support for "Cold War Germany" theater
+  - Balance improvements
+    - Enemy CAP respawn rate now decreases the more enemy planes are shot
+  - Bug fixes
+    - Some player callsigns causing a script error at startup
+    - Fixed wrong filename in "enemy infantry killed" messages
+    - Removed unused zones from the "autoexec.cfg" file
+  - Extras
+    - First draft of the PDF manual
+  - New features
+    - Additional commands in the "navigation" menu
+      - Vector to nearest airfield
+      - Weather report
+    - Mission now autostarts (if it wasn't started yet) when all players have taken off
+  - Quality of life/minor tweaks
+    - Increased AWACS aircraft spawn altitude
+    - Target coordinates radio message displayed for a longer time so players have the time to write them down or enter them in their flight computer
 - **0.2.250729** (07/29/2025)
   - **MAJOR CHANGE:** Added all new wingman system
     - Far for perfect but a lot better than DCS's default wingmen